Anyone's death diminishes me,

 Scott Koller, 2015, did Blizzard customer support on WoW, Starcraft, Diablo, Hearthstone

-Steve Kordek, 2012, pinball game designer who popularized bottom flippers
+Steve Kordek, 2012, pinball game designer, invented bottom flippers; Space Mission, Grand Prix

 Andrii Korzinkin, 2022, Ukrainian animator who worked on Metro: Exodus, lost in Ukraine war